Zarathustra2/TheShareGame/docs/source/manual.rst

 The book value is the sum of the cash and the depot.

 Bonds_ in the value will be valued for the price they have been bought.
 Shares_ will be valued with their current share price.
-Taking this in consideration, one realises the *book value* can be easily manipulated by pushing the `share price`_ of a position in the depot.
+Taking this in consideration, one realizes the *book value* can be easily manipulated by pushing the `share price`_ of a position in the depot.